Sweet Tamales | Piña Colada Tamales

 One of the more commonly know tamales dulces are the ones made with piña or pineapple as it translates to in English.

-Typically chopped pineapple bits are mixed into the masa.
+Typically chopped pineapple chunks are mixed into the masa.
 Many people use butter instead of lard or shortening to make the masa.
-Also instead of the broth juice or milk are used in the masa.
+Also instead of the savory broth, pineapple juice or milk are used in the masa.

 Piña Colada Cocktail Meets Tamales